DrClick/SDC/README.md

-# SDC
+# UDACITY Coursework
-This is a repo for my coursework in the Udacity self driving car course.
+This is a repo for my coursework in the Udacity courses I have taken.